ActiveAnalytics/Reserving/README.md

 # Future Updates

 We hope that this is just the beginning.
 We plan include more reserving methods and options for the current method as time allows.
-The next obviosu step is to expand the current chain ladder algorithm to that described by Thomas Mack's 1999 paper.
+The next obvious step is to expand the current chain ladder algorithm to that described by Thomas Mack's 1999 paper.